nevans/d_heap/README.md

 I was surprised to find that, at least under certain benchmarks, my pure ruby heap implementation was usually slower than inserting into a fully sorted array.
-While this is a testament to ruby's fine-tuned Array implementationw, a heap implementated in C should easily peform faster than `Array#insert`.
+While this is a testament to ruby's fine-tuned Array implementation, a heap implementated in C should easily peform faster than `Array#insert`.

 The biggest issue is that it just takes far too much time to call `<=>` from